-Brought forward losses of only five years may be utilised.
+Brought forward losses of only five years may be utilized.

-As at 31 March 2022 and 31 March 2021, the Company had tax losses carried forward for which no deferred tax asset has been recognised as it is not probable that future taxable profits will be available against which the tax losses can be utilised.
+As at 31 December 2023 and 31 March 2023, the Company had tax losses carried forward for which no deferred tax asset has been recognized as it is not probable that future taxable profits will be available against which the tax losses can be utilized.